Neural Estimation of the Rate-Distortion Function With Applications to Operational Source Coding: Discussion and Open Problems

+As noted in Sec.~\ref{sec:NERD}, NERD requires a number of samples exponential in the rate required.
+While this is fine for many real-world datasets such as MNIST and SVHN, this limitation does not allow one to estimate large regimes of the rate-distortion function for ``higher entropy'' datasets such as ImageNet.
+Designing methods that can accurately estimate $R(D)$ at scale on such datasets is left for future work.

 As shown in the previous section, RCC offers an alternative method for learning-based lossy source code design that does not explicitly use quantization, and has guarantees on the achievable rate and distortion which can be estimated directly from data using NERD.
 However, one drawback of this approach is that the sample complexity of many RCC algorithms is known to scale exponentially with the amount of information communicated from the sender to the receiver \cite{theis2021algorithms, flamich2022fast}.
+Indeed, when running RCC with varying $N$, the number of samples generated, the estimated rates seem to scale logarithmic with $N$.
+An example of this is shown in Fig.~\ref{fig:effectN} In comparison, DNN compressors do not suffer from such a runtime complexity.
 In order to scale to larger rates, one potential avenue is to adapt the recently proposed A$^*$ coding method in \cite{flamich2022fast} for the similar relative entropy coding (REC) problem to the RCC setting.
 The authors of \cite{flamich2022fast} use A$^*$ coding to achieve sample complexity linear in the rate rather than exponential.
+Applying these methods to the RCC schemes is left to future work.